-Before de-commissioning all or any part of an existing metering installation, including any network device, the MC must ensure that directions are provided to the MP undertaking the work to return the removed meter or network device to its owner within 10 business days unless otherwise agreed with the owner.
+Before de-commissioning all or any part of an existing metering installation, including any network device, the MC must ensure that directions are provided to the MP undertaking the

 11.2.
 Network devices

 11.2.1.
 Deemed network devices

 AEMO does not consider there to be any circumstances where it is necessary for AEMO to deem certain devices at or adjacent to a metering installation to be network devices, for the purposes of clause 7.8.6 of the NER.